Tilly’s (NYSE:TLYS) Downgraded to Hold at StockNews.com

-Tilly’s (NYSE:TLYS – Get Rating) was downgraded by StockNews.com from a “buy” rating to a “hold” rating in a report released on Monday.
+StockNews.com cut shares of Tilly’s (NYSE:TLYS – Get Rating) from a buy rating to a hold rating in a report issued on Monday morning.

-A number of other research firms also recently commented on TLYS.
-B. Riley dropped their price objective on shares of Tilly’s from $21.00 to $16.00 in a research note on Friday, March 11th.
-William Blair lowered Tilly’s from an “outperform” rating to a “market perform” rating in a report on Friday, March 11th.
-Zacks Investment Research cut Tilly’s from a “hold” rating to a “strong sell” rating in a research note on Wednesday, March 16th.
-Finally, TheStreet downgraded Tilly’s from a “b” rating to a “c+” rating in a research note on Wednesday, March 16th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average price target of $18.00.
+Other analysts have also recently issued reports about the company.
+TheStreet cut Tilly’s from a b rating to a c+ rating in a research report on Wednesday, March 16th.
+Zacks Investment Research cut Tilly’s from a hold rating to a strong sell rating in a research report on Wednesday, March 16th.
+William Blair cut Tilly’s from an outperform rating to a market perform rating in a research report on Friday, March 11th.
+Finally, B. Riley decreased their price target on Tilly’s from $21.00 to $16.00 in a research note on Friday, March 11th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Tilly’s currently has a consensus rating of Hold and an average price target of $18.00.

 Tilly's, Inc operates as a specialty retailer of casual apparel, footwear, accessories, and hardgoods for young men and women, and boys and girls in the United States.
 Its apparel merchandise includes tops, outerwear, bottoms, and dresses; and accessories merchandise comprises backpacks, hydration bottles, hats, sunglasses, small electronics and accessories, handbags, watches, jewelry, and others, as well as hardgoods consists of skateboards, longboards, bikes, roller-skates, and equipment for snowboarding and surfing.